junxit/us-congress-bills-116/bill.md

   > - **(A)** recommends

 - **(2)** by adding at the end the following:
-  > - **(B)** addresses the effects of recurring extreme weather events on the estuary, including the identification and assessment of vul­ner­a­bil­i­ties in the estuary and the development and implementation of adaptation strategies; and
+  > - **(B)** addresses the effects of recurring extreme weather events on the estuary, including the identification and assessment of vulnerabilities in the estuary and the development and implementation of adaptation strategies; and
   > - **(C)** increases public education and awareness of the ecological health and water quality conditions of the estuary;

 ## § 4.
 Members of conference